yildirimbk/CG-CGAN-Angle-Generation-and-Channel-Estimation-Framework/README.md

 Note: You may see the distributions of each parameters by using the [see_dataset_distributions_function.m](see_dataset_distributions_function.m) function for training, validation, and test datasets.

-## Training and Inference of LoS Classifier
+## Training and inference of LoS classifier
 1. Run [no_path_los_nlos_classification.py](no_path_los_nlos_classification.py) to save the trained KNN model.
 2. For inference, run [no_path_los_nlos_classification_inference.py](no_path_los_nlos_classification_inference.py)

-## Training and Inference of number of paths (NoP) Classifier
+## Training and inference of number of paths (NoP) classifier
 1. Remove No-path users from dataset by running [dataset_adjustment_to_remove_zeros.m](dataset_adjustment_to_remove_zeros.m) file, which will create new datasets for NoP classification.
 2. Run [NoP_classifier.py](NoP_classifier.py): for training set _activate_training_ in line 36 to True, and set it to False for inference.

-## Training and Inference of CGAN Models for Angle Generation
+## Training and inference of CGAN models for angle generation
 1. There are 4 architecturally identical conditional generative adversarial network (CGAN) models for each propagation paths.
 The first CGAN is trained with dataset which has 1 and more paths, the second CGAN model is trained with dataset, having 2 and more paths, and so on.
 Hence, first use [dataset_adjustment_to_create_only_nmore_path.m](dataset_adjustment_to_create_only_nmore_path.m) to create separate datasets for each CGAN model.
 2. Train CGAN models (for training set _activate_training_ in line 42 to True, and set it to False for inference.)
   * 1st path: Run [cgan_1st_path_angle_gen.py](cgan_1st_path_angle_gen.py)